QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 ## Key Entities<a name="KeyEntities"></a>

 There are several objects that must be initialized in the python driver, to allow you to work with Quali's infrastructure:
+* **Communication Handlers** – These entities handle the communication between the shell and the device.
+The most common handlers are cli (`cloudshell-cli`) and snmp (`cloudshell-snmp`).
+These handlers must be initialized whenever calling a shell command, and passed to the runners.
-* **cli** - A Python package that provides an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.) for network devices.
+* **cli** - A Python package that resides in the driver and is used to create the cli handler.
+This package provides an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.) for network devices.
 The CLI class instance is provided by `cloudshell.cli.cli`.
 It must be created when the driver is initializing, since it allows the shell to designate a single session pool for all of the shell’s commands.
 You are welcome to use the *_get_cli* helper from *driver_helper* mentioned above. *_get_cli* allows you to define the session pool’s size and idle timeout.
 * **api** is an instance of the *cloudshell-automation-API*’s *CloudShellAPISession* class.
 It must be created on every command execution.
 This class has a helper named *_get_api*, which is also provided by the *driver_helper* mentioned above.
 * **logger** is a logger object from *cloudshell-core*.
 It is recommended to use the *driver_helper’s get_logger_with_thread_id* function.
 * **resource config** – Python implementation of the relevant Quali standard, which defines the shell’s attributes and default values.
 For example, a *GenericNetworkingResource* class that contains all attributes required by the networking standard.
 It can be easily created using the `create_networking_resource_from_context` method from